EaBro/TheImperialGod/README.md

 **2. Dragonizedpizza:**
 The second most important developer, not only helped TheImperialGod's earlier version in advanced moderation but even got the bot hosted and told me how it got hosted.
 Big thanks to him <br>
 **3. Superzackx:**
 From helping NightZan999 with the website and making the full backend for the website and basically helping the full crew but also giving suggestion on the bot.
-Which are now implemented. <br>
+Which are now implemented. <br> He even **made the full logic of the website and figured out an error** for more information about this.
+Click [here](https://github.com/NightZan999/TheImperialGod/issues/9).
 **4. Makiyu-py:**
 he helped in 2 commands...